 Related Post: Check out 10 healthy snack foods for kids here.

 Dinners: A lot of chicken with vegetables made tons of different ways.
-Soups, Asian food with rice (check out this easy curry recipe), chicken rice and beans (recipe here), ok, we do chicken rice and beans in a lot of ways a lot of times per week, haha.
+Soups, Asian food with rice (check out my easy Thai Curry recipe), chicken rice and beans, ok, we do chicken rice and beans in a lot of ways a lot of times per week, haha.
 Just realized that while writing!

-Groceries I try not to buy if I’m really trying to save money:
+Groceries I try not to buy to save money:

 - Pre-made food.
 This is hard because I LOVE eating it and it’s easy.
 Give me all the things in those Costco freezers lol!
 When our budget increases our food budget will be the first thing to go up for me haha.